LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 The system takes a directory (or a set of directories) as input and produces its RDF representation compliant with the **BoDi (Born-Digital Archive Ontology)** model.
 The resulting graph allows a semantic representation of the archive's hierarchy, provenance, and relationships among digital objects.

-For each stage of the workflow, a dedicated folder containing the corresponding Python scripts is included in this repository.
+For each phase of the workflow, a dedicated folder containing the corresponding Python scripts is included in this repository.

 ## Methodological Objectives